shorebirdtech/shorebird/GLOSSARY.md

 **Definition**

 An over the air update which is applied to a specific release.
+All patches have a patch number (auto-incrementing integer) and multiple patches can be published for a given app release version.

 **Example**

 If we had an existing `1.0.0` release of `time_shift` available, we could publish a patch to `version 1.0.0`.
-All patches have a patch number (auto-incrementing integer) and multiple patches can be published for a given app release version.
+This would result in "patch #1", there can be many patches to a given release, typically the latest is active and applied to devices in the field.

 ### Channel